hakuhodo-technologies/scope-rl/docs/documentation/frequently_asked_questions.rst

     from scope_rl.utils import NewGymAPIWrapper
     env = NewGymAPIWrapper(env)

 .. rubric:: Q. xxx environment does not work on d3rlpy, which is used for model training.
-How should we fix it? (d3rlpy and SCOPE-RL is compatible with a different version of OpenAI Gym.)
+How should we fix it? (d3rlpy and SCOPE-RL are compatible with a different version of OpenAI Gym.)

 A. While SCOPE-RL is compatible with the latest API of OpenAI Gym, d3rlpy is not.
 Therefore, please use `OldGymAPIWrapper` provided in `scope_rl/utils.py` to enable the use of d3rlpy.